The silver screen has some of our favourite boozers. Should they be considered national treasures?

 5. The Nag’s Head, London

-Whilst it’s not where Del Boy famously fell through the bar, The Nag’s Head has served up many memories for its regulars – including Rodney and Cassandra’s wedding reception and Uncle Albert’s birthday – and has been the scene of many of Del Boy’s dodgy dealings.
+It’s not where Del Boy famously fell through the bar, but The Nag’s Head has served up many memories for its regulars, including Rodney and Cassandra’s wedding reception and Uncle Albert’s birthday.
+It was also the scene of many of Del Boy’s dodgy dealings.

 What have we missed?
 Let us know your favourite fictional pubs in the comments below.